Dale Mantey, PhD, MPA

-Dale Mantey, MPA, is the research coordinator of the CATCH My Breath E-Cigarette Prevention Program.
-Dale is currently a doctoral student in the Department of Health Promotion/Behavioral Science.
+Dale Mantey, PhD, MPA, is the research coordinator of the CATCH My Breath E-Cigarette Prevention Program.
+Dale is currently a National Cancer Institute postdoctoral fellow.
 Before joining the UTHealth School of Public Health in Austin, Dale received a BA in Psychology and History from Angelo State University and a Masters of Public Administration from Texas State University.
 Beginning in 2015, Dale served as a pre-doctoral fellow at the Texas Tobacco Center for Regulatory Science (Texas TCORS) where he researched tobacco use behaviors among youth and young adults.
 Dale has co-authored a number of publications in high impact journals including the Journal of Adolescent Health, the American Journal of Health Behaviors, and BMJ Global Health.
 Dale also served as a contributor on the Surgeon General Report on E-cigarettes Use Among Youth and Young Adult.

 Dale’s field experience includes supervising a comprehensive tobacco control program in Northern Colorado.
 This project included leading a community health coalition in successfully advocating for local level policy change (e.g., adopting smoke-free ordinances), coordinating school-based education and advocacy activities, and expanding tobacco cessation services to low-income and indigent populations.
 Prior to this, Dale served as a Health Policy Analyst in the Texas House of Representatives during the 83rd Legislative Session.